-The Crossroads project, led by Professor Friederike Lüpke, is a five year project running from 2014 to the end of 2018.
-It investigates multilingualism and language contact between three languages spoken at the “crossroads” – a group of neighbouring villages in the Casamance area of Senegal, West Africa.
-The languages are Baïnounk Gubëeher, Joola Kujireray and Joola Banjal.
-Researchers are utilising a fourth language, Baïnounk Gujaher, is spoken, as a basis for comparison in capturing the linguistic and social dynamics shaping imaginations and use of language in this area of the Upper Guinea Coast of West Africa
+The Crossroads project, led by Professor Friederike Lüpke, was a five year project that ran from January 2014 to December 2018.
+The project investigated multilingualism and language contact between three languages spoken at the “crossroads” – a group of neighbouring villages in the Lower Casamance area of Senegal, West Africa.
+The languages associated with these villages are Baïnounk Gubëeher, Joola Kujireray and Joola Banjal.
+Researchers were utilising the setting in which a fourth language, Baïnounk Gujaher, is spoken, as a basis for comparison in capturing the linguistic and social dynamics shaping imaginations and use of language in this area of the Upper Guinea Coast of West Africa

-The results of the project will reveal through a social network study in which areas the languages influence each other least and most in structure, lexicon and speech-accompanying gesture.
-We also investigate the ideologies that underlie the complex multilingualism at the Crossroads.
+The project revealed in which areas the languages influence each other least and most in structure, lexicon and speech-accompanying gesture.
+We also investigated the ideologies that underlie the complex multilingualism at the Crossroads.

 The project was supported by a Leverhulme Trust Leverhulme Research Leadership Award totalling nearly £1million.
 These awards enable university researchers to investigate an innovative research question in order to establish themselves as research leaders in their field.